Attached by Amir Levine is a book on attachment styles. It’s really great and a must read for anyone who wants to understand people and relationships.

 Studies suggest that it’s not true that avoidants don’t feel the emotions.
 Their attachment reactions still work under the hood, but they just are “better” at repressing them.

-Indeed more studies reveal that when avoidants go through highly stressful events their defenses break and they seem to behave like anxious people behave.
+Indeed more studies reveal that when avoidants go through highly stressful events their defenses break and they seem to behave as anxious people behave.

 These are the techniques avoidants use to avoid fully entertaining their feelings: